n-thaniel/retcon-character-narratives/README.md

 2. Pick a specific narrative

 ## Version 3
-1. Post their narrative on Twitter
+1. Post their narrative on Twitter, should contain relevant hashtags to character and @ the book author :)